dillonkearns/talks/types-without-borders/types-without-borders.md

 ![original](./img/run-fix.jpg)

-^ Find out earlier...
-Not what we signed up for!
+^ Not what we signed up for!

 # We Prefer Guarantees!